 • Visitors are encouraged to bring their own flowers, but complimentary roses, gerbera daisies and sunflowers will be distributed.

 • Trams will be available free of charge for the public to participate in the ceremony at the Memorial Amphitheater.
 Follow all signage and staff directions to access the Memorial Amphitheater and Tomb of the Unknown Soldier.

 • The flower ceremony will start on Nov.
-9 at 8 a.m. with representatives from the Crow Nation placing flowers at the Tomb and reciting the prayer given 100 years ago by American-Indian Chief Plenty Coups.
+9 at 8 a.m. with representatives from the Crow Nation placing flowers at the Tomb and reciting the prayer that may have been given 100 years ago by American Indian Chief Plenty Coups.

 • Interpretive talks will be given from the Memorial Amphitheater west steps (side closest to Mast of the Maine Memorial) throughout the day.